-Once seedlings are about 15cms high you need to harden off before planting out.
-It's too much of a shock to the plant to go from the protected environment of a greenhouse straight outside so place the guttering or tray of plants outside on milder days bringing inside at night.
-Dig a trench to fit the guttering and then slide the guttering compost into the trench and plant out; again this minimises root disturbance.
-Peas need support and depending on size, the dwarf variety will make do with pea sticks but taller varieties may require a net to scramble up.
+If germinated under glass, once the seedlings are about 15cms high, you need to harden off before planting out.
+It's too much of a shock to the plant to go from the protected environment of a greenhouse straight outside.
+Place the tray of plants outside on milder days bringing inside at night.
+Leave out for longer periods until the plants are outside all the time.

-Although there are a number of diseases which can strike Peas they are usually trouble free.
-If after sowing the plant fails to germinate it is usually rodents eating the Pea seed.
+Although there are several diseases which can strike Peas, they are usually trouble free.
+If after sowing germination fails, it is usually rodents eating the Pea seed.

 The only attention Peas need is to water in a dry spell, especially after flowering when the pods are fattening up.